Program Admission Overview

-Prospective transfer students should meet as early as possible with a dance department advisor and with an advisor at Education Academic Services.
+Prospective transfer students should meet as early as possible with a dance department advisor and with an advisor in the School of Education Student Services office.
 Coursework taken at another institution may need to be evaluated by a faculty or staff member in dance.
 Transfer students must audition to be admitted to one of the dance program options.
-Prospective transfer students are strongly advised to meet with an Education Academic Services advisor in advance of their application; to schedule, call 608-262-1651.
+Prospective transfer students are strongly advised to meet with an advisor in the School of Education Student Services office in advance of their application; to schedule, call 608-262-1651.

 STUDENTS WITH A PREVIOUS DEGREE